The bus that didn't slow down: Boy hurt in speed bump mishap

 He was assessed by ambulance staff and transported to Dunedin Hospital.

-The two new speed bumps were new but had good signage around them.
+The two speed bumps were new but had good signage around them.